hellomohitepam/java-notes/Collection.md

 - is an interface that extends Map and guarantees that the entries are sorted based on the keys, either in their natural ordering or by a specified Comparator.

 ## NavigableMap
--extends SortedMap, providing more powerful navigation options such as finding the closest matching key or retrieving the map in reverse order.
+- extends SortedMap, providing more powerful navigation options such as finding the closest matching key or retrieving the map in reverse order.

 # INTERNAL KNOWLEDGE
 - in object we have hashcode(by playing memory address) & equals(by reference)